-The bill also introduces provisions for the governor to authorize alternative allocations of settlement proceeds and requires the governor to report to the legislative finance committee if this authority is exercised.
+The bill also introduces provisions allowing the governor to authorize alternative allocations of settlement proceeds and requires the governor to report to the legislative finance committee if this authority is exercised.
 An appropriation of $10,000 from the general fund is designated for the office of the governor to facilitate reporting on the use of this authority.
-The bill is set to take effect on July 1, 2025, and includes codification instructions for the new sections.
+The act is set to take effect on July 1, 2025, and includes codification instructions for the new sections.

 Statutes affected: